Vietnamese New Year: Dates, Animals, Food, and Traditions

 Shopping for New Items

 Your initial encounter with these vibrant hues occurs as the streets come alive with preparations.
-In the bustling period of 1-2 weeks leading up to Tet, a shopping frenzy engulfs the scene.
+During the bustling one to two weeks leading up to Tet, a shopping frenzy engulfs the scene.
 Streets are alive with constant movement, ranging from the hunt for decorations to the search for the perfect attire.

 Potted Flowers